plmercereau/tilehuria/README.md

 ### Done

+- [x] start subscription after creating a new item (1. create 2. subscribe to updates)
 - [x] Reopen rabbitmq channel when closed!
 - [x] create new aoi: use the same interface as the 'update' one
 - [x] remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)